robotraconteur-contrib/M1K_RR_Service/readme.md

 ## Example Clients:
 `client_led.py`:        light up on-board LED in binary format

-`client_read.py`:       get a number of samples from the board
+`client_read.py`:       get a number of samples from the board, and plot them using matplotlib

 `client_streaming.py`:  get real time reading from the board